FelixKrueger/SNPsplit/docs/options/genome_prep_options.md

 Write out a genome version for the strain specified where Ref bases are replaced with `N`.
 In the Ref/SNP example `T/G` the N-masked genome would now carry an `N` instead of the `T`.
 The N-masked genome is written to a folder called  `<strain_name>_N-masked/`.
 Default: ON.

+`--full_sequence`

---full_sequence               Write out a genome version for the strain specified where Ref bases are replaced with the SNP base.
-                              In the Ref/SNP example T/G the full sequence genome would now carry a G instead of the T. The full sequence genome is written out to folder called '<strain_name>_full_sequence/'.
-May be set in addition to '--nmasking'.
+Write out a genome version for the strain specified where Ref bases are replaced with the SNP base.
+In the Ref/SNP example `T/G` the full sequence genome would now carry a G instead of the T. The full sequence genome is written out to folder called `<strain_name>_full_sequence/`.
+May be set in addition to `--nmasking`.
 Default: OFF.

+`--no_nmasking`

---no_nmasking                 Disable N-masking if it is not desirable.
-Will automatically set '--full_sequence' instead.
+Disable N-masking if it is not desirable.
+Will automatically set `--full_sequence` instead.

+`--genome_build [name]`

---genome_build [name]         Name of the genome build incorporated into some of the output files.
+Name of the genome build incorporated into some of the output files.
 Defaults to 'GRCm39'.

+`--help`

---help                        Displays this help information and exits.
+Displays this help information and exits

+`--version`

---version                     Displays version information and exits.
+Displays version information and exits